 Elizabeth Holmes would have tried to defraud investors with or without the help of writers like me.

-Still, when the next Elizabeth Holmes walks onstage in his or her turtleneck, lake a moment before writing a 600-word post anointing them as the savior of whatever industry they are trying to disrupt.
+Still, when the next Elizabeth Holmes walks onstage in his or her turtleneck, take a moment before writing a 600-word post anointing them as the savior of whatever industry they are trying to disrupt.

 In other words, make the con a little harder.